vishaltak/gitlab-development-kit/doc/set-up-winbash.md

 This is a step-by-step guide on how to get the GDK working under the current `Windows 10 Bash (Creators Update / April 2017)`.
 Due to the overlapping of directories between Windows and the Linux subsystem, you will need a little bit of a workaround to get it working, so that you can also edit files from Window but let it run under the Linux subsystem.
 If you would install it only in the `mnt` directory you would run into permission errors (especially with sockets).

-1. Create a non root User or use an existing one
+1. Create a non-root user or use an existing one

-2. Prepare your machine based on this [guide for WSL](./prepare.md#experimental-windows-10-using-the-wsl-windows-subsystem-for-linux)
+2. Prepare your machine based on this [guide for WSL](./prepare.md#experimental-windows-10-using-the-wsl-windows-subsystem-for-linux).

 3. Install GDK normally in the users home directory (~) with [gdk install](./set-up-gdk.md)